Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Newfoundland and Labrador

-As of November 7, 2020, the carbon tax in Newfoundland and Labrador is $40 per tonne of CO2e.
-It will increase $10 per year in November until it reaches $50 per tonne in 2022.
+As of April 1, 2024, the carbon tax in Newfoundland and Labrador is $80 per tonne of CO2e.
+It will increase $15 per year until it reaches $170 per tonne in 2030.

 Newfoundland and Labrador’s baseline and credit system is called the Newfoundland and Labrador Emissions Performance Standard System (EPS).
 The performance standard system applies to industrial facilities that emit more than 25,000 tonnes of CO2e per year.